3D Globe

 The story immediately came to my mind when I discovered the famous Google Earth geospatial application in 2011.
 It matched almost perfectly the old sci‑fi book description – the complete, interactive 3D Earth including elevated surface, textured by hi‑res satellite imagery and providing nearly up‑to‑date information about many human‑related entities, such as urban areas, business centers and transport infrastructure.
 The only significant difference resided in the necessity to use a PC instead of the magnifying glass.
 It was possible to attach whole range of additional elements to the globe surface using special API, and a browser plug‑in was available to embed the 3D globe into a standard web page.

-The removal of plug‑in support by web browser vendors already mentioned here in the WebGL tab section naturally lead to complete redesign of the Google Earth application, causing its development slowdown and partial feature regression.
+The removal of plug‑in support by web browser vendors already mentioned here in the WebGL tab section naturally led to complete redesign of the Google Earth application, causing its development slowdown and partial feature regression.
 The opportunity was immediatelly picked up, among others, by the Cesium Consortium, which offers its open‑source geospatial 3D mapping platform CesiumJS as a direct Google Earth replacement.

 Using the web‑friendly WebGL graphic library, CesiumJS provides again an easy way to add custom objects and images to the surface of 3D Earth and integrate the whole interactive scene easily into a web page.